• Skip to primary navigation

 Side view of 3 stacked vegan banana oatmeal cookies on a cooling rack.

 Whether you're looking for a sweet treat to enjoy with your morning coffee or a tasty dessert option, these Vegan Banana Oatmeal Cookies are a must-try.
 They are the perfect balance of chewy and crispy, with just the right amount of sweetness.
-You're going to love them!

 Ingredients to make banana oatmeal cookies on a white table.

-• Oil - any neutral-flavored oil will work such as canola, avocado, sunflower, grapeseed, or vegetable.
+• Oil - Any neutral-flavored oil will work, such as canola, avocado, sunflower, grapeseed, or vegetable.

-• Rolled Oats - make sure to use certified gluten-free oats if you're gluten intolerant.
+• Rolled Oats - Make sure to use certified gluten-free oats if you're gluten intolerant.

-• Walnuts - use any type of nuts such as pecans, macadamia, hazelnuts, pistachios, and more.
+• Walnuts - Use any type of nuts such as pecans, macadamia, hazelnuts, pistachios, and more.
 You can also add some vegan chocolate chips too (just reduce the nuts by half).

 How to make Vegan Banana Oatmeal Cookies